Barking & Dagenham Greening Network

 To read what was discussed in previous meetings, click the news feed icon below.

 The Greening Network is led by residents.
-If you have suggestions for what we should discuss at the next meeting, add them to the ideas board here.
+If you have suggestions for what we should discuss at the next meeting, add them to the ideas board here(External link).

 Got something to share?